r4victor/syncabook/README.md

 ## Notes

-* While it is not required to have a one-to-one correspondance between text and audio files (i.e. the splitting can be done differently), as the practice shows, it's not always possible to achive a satisfying quality of synchronization and if it is possible, one may need to know the appropriate alignment parameters.
+* While it is not required to have a one-to-one correspondence between text and audio files (i.e. the splitting can be done differently), as the practice shows, it's not always possible to achieve a satisfying quality of synchronization and if it is possible, one may need to know the appropriate alignment parameters.
 Therefore, it is recommended to split text in such a way as to match audio.